Welcome to The Agnostic Forum (TAF).

 Freethinking

-Being a freethinker involves forming your views on the basis of reason and evidence alone.
-This is the easiest principle to implement on the forum because most should expect for debate to be about logic and evidence.
-With that said, there are debate guidelines in place to ensure that the views being offered as truth are supported by logic and evidence.
+This is the easiest principle to implement on the forum because most should expect debates to be centered on logic and evidence.
+With that said, there are debate guidelines in place to ensure that the views being offered as true/factual are supported by logic and evidence.

 Non-partisan